ironfish/reactive-restaurant-student/README.md

 To go to the previous exercise, run the `prev` command.

 `[run the man command] [001] some_exercise > prev`

+#### Front

+If you get stuck an any of the exercises, you can run the `front` command which overwrites your current exercises work with the solution.
+Dont cheat!
+Try to complete the exercise first.

+`[run the man command] [001] some_exercise > front`

 ### Eclipse (Only if your IDE is Eclipse based)